Every year, we end up having my husband’s very large family over for Thanksgiving.

 Yes, that’s all.

 Pick up a geometric gold and silver tablecloth and decorate with your own mix of solid shape plates and cups.
 Just ensure you don’t forget those fresh flower vases, or the ornaments on the folded napkins.
+You can use a tablecloth like the one pictured below for multiple tablescapes for fall.
+Get creative!

 Fall is lovely, and very colorful.
 I find the oranges, yellows, reds, and browns a welcome change from so much green all summer.